0xrawsec/th-experiments/Sysmon-VS-SysmonEnte/README.md

 ## Collecting Baseline events

-1. Enable an ETW autologger (not mandatory but it is better if you don't want to loose events generated at boot)
+1. Enable an ETW autologger (not mandatory but it is better if you don't want to lose events generated at boot)

+   1.1. open a console as admin

-   1.1. create autologger `.\etwdump.exe -autologger SysmonLabTrace "Microsoft-Windows-Sysmon"`
+   1.2. create autologger `.\etwdump.exe -autologger SysmonLabTrace "Microsoft-Windows-Sysmon"`

-   1.2. verify the autologger has been created: `reg query HKLM\System\CurrentControlSet\Control\WMI\Autologger\SysmonLabTrace`
+   1.3. verify the autologger has been created: `reg query HKLM\System\CurrentControlSet\Control\WMI\Autologger\SysmonLabTrace`

-   1.3. reboot the machine to make the autologger starting
+   1.4. reboot the machine to make the autologger starting

 2. Reboot the System so that WMI autologger starts logging in the trace you've just created
 3. Collect events from trace `.\etwdump.exe -o sysmon-baseline.json -a "SysmonLabTrace"` for a relevant period of time.
 You can interact with the system in order to generate some activity